AECOM (NYSE:ACM) Issues FY 2022 Earnings Guidance

 AECOM (NYSE:ACM – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided EPS guidance of $3.30-$3.50 for the period, compared to the consensus EPS estimate of $3.43.
+The company provided earnings per share (EPS) guidance of $3.30-$3.50 for the period, compared to the consensus estimate of $3.43.
 The company issued revenue guidance of -.AECOM also updated its FY 2024 guidance to $4.75- EPS.

-Several research firms have issued reports on ACM.
-Argus upped their price target on shares of AECOM from $80.00 to $82.00 in a research report on Tuesday, February 15th.
-StockNews.com cut AECOM from a buy rating to a hold rating in a research note on Monday, May 16th.
-Royal Bank of Canada assumed coverage on shares of AECOM in a report on Wednesday, April 27th.
-They set an outperform rating and a $91.00 target price on the stock.
-Finally, Robert W. Baird dropped their price objective on AECOM from $88.00 to $81.00 in a research note on Tuesday, May 10th.
-Three equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-According to MarketBeat.com, AECOM currently has an average rating of Buy and a consensus price target of $85.44.
+Several research firms have recently weighed in on ACM.
+Royal Bank of Canada began coverage on shares of AECOM in a report on Wednesday, April 27th.
+They issued an outperform rating and a $91.00 price target for the company.
+StockNews.com cut shares of AECOM from a buy rating to a hold rating in a report on Monday, May 16th.
+Argus upped their price target on shares of AECOM from $80.00 to $82.00 in a report on Tuesday, February 15th.
+Finally, Robert W. Baird reduced their price target on shares of AECOM from $88.00 to $81.00 in a report on Tuesday, May 10th.
+Three equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+According to MarketBeat.com, AECOM currently has a consensus rating of Buy and a consensus price target of $85.44.

-The business also recently announced a quarterly dividend, which was paid on Friday, April 22nd.
-Stockholders of record on Wednesday, April 6th were paid a $0.15 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Friday, April 22nd.
+Investors of record on Wednesday, April 6th were issued a dividend of $0.15 per share.
+This represents a $0.60 annualized dividend and a yield of 0.86%.
 The ex-dividend date of this dividend was Tuesday, April 5th.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 0.88%.
-AECOM’s dividend payout ratio is currently 41.10%.
+AECOM’s payout ratio is 41.10%.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Advisory Services Network LLC purchased a new stake in shares of AECOM in the first quarter worth $245,000.
-BNP Paribas Arbitrage SA lifted its holdings in shares of AECOM by 93.9% during the first quarter.
-BNP Paribas Arbitrage SA now owns 36,440 shares of the construction company’s stock valued at $2,799,000 after purchasing an additional 17,643 shares in the last quarter.
-Virtu Financial LLC purchased a new stake in shares of AECOM during the first quarter valued at $601,000.
-Lido Advisors LLC increased its holdings in AECOM by 9.5% in the 1st quarter.
-Lido Advisors LLC now owns 8,734 shares of the construction company’s stock worth $670,000 after buying an additional 755 shares in the last quarter.
-Finally, Point72 Hong Kong Ltd bought a new position in AECOM during the 1st quarter valued at about $25,000.
-86.15% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds have recently made changes to their positions in the business.
+Cetera Investment Advisers lifted its stake in AECOM by 3.0% in the first quarter.
+Cetera Investment Advisers now owns 9,119 shares of the construction company’s stock valued at $700,000 after acquiring an additional 264 shares during the last quarter.
+Point72 Hong Kong Ltd acquired a new stake in AECOM in the first quarter valued at $25,000.
+Lido Advisors LLC lifted its stake in AECOM by 9.5% in the first quarter.
+Lido Advisors LLC now owns 8,734 shares of the construction company’s stock valued at $670,000 after acquiring an additional 755 shares during the last quarter.
+Bank of Montreal Can lifted its stake in AECOM by 3.5% in the first quarter.
+Bank of Montreal Can now owns 34,177 shares of the construction company’s stock valued at $2,676,000 after acquiring an additional 1,162 shares during the last quarter.
+Finally, Wells Fargo & Company MN lifted its stake in AECOM by 0.6% in the fourth quarter.
+Wells Fargo & Company MN now owns 191,938 shares of the construction company’s stock valued at $14,846,000 after acquiring an additional 1,193 shares during the last quarter.
+Hedge funds and other institutional investors own 86.15% of the company’s stock.

 AECOM, together with its subsidiaries, provides professional infrastructure consulting services for governments, businesses, and organizations in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 It operates through three segments: Americas, International, and AECOM Capital.
 The company offers planning, consulting, architectural and engineering design, construction and program management, and investment and development services to commercial and government clients.